White bread

 1

-Andean arepas have a delicious sweet touch, but unlike Venezuelan arepas made of corn, its production is more demanding and it takes a little longer.
+Andean arepas have a delightful sweet touch.
+Unlike Venezuelan arepas made of corn, their production is more demanding and takes a little longer.
+This is because the wheat flour used gives them a different texture and flavor.

-You need to start by mixing in a bowl 3 cups of flour, salt, sugar and baking powder until everything is perfectly blended.
+Begin by mixing in a large bowl 3 cups of flour, salt, sugar, and baking powder until everything is perfectly blended.
+This mixture forms the base of the dough, and the proper blending of dry ingredients ensures even distribution in the dough.

 2